leeper/surveyexpcourse/index.md

 ---

-# UPF-RECSM Seminar, 2017
+# UPF-RECSM Seminar, 2018

 The next full iteration of this course will be taught at the [Barcelona Summer School in Survey Methodology](http://www.upf.edu/survey/Summer/) at Universitat Pompeu Fabra in Barcelona.
-The short course involves two 4-hour sessions, scheduled to run from 9:00-13:00 each morning July 6-7, 2017.
+The short course involves two 4-hour sessions, scheduled to run from 14:00-18:00 each afternoon June 28-29, 2018.
 Slides, readings, and materials for each session of the course are available here.

 ## Syllabus and Schedule